keptn/keptn.github.io/content/docs/0.18.x/bridge/_index.md

 ---
 title: Keptn Bridge (Web UI)
-description: Keptn dashboard used to view and manage projects and services managed by Keptn
+description: Keptn dashboard used to view and manage projects and services managed by Keptn.
 weight: 70
 ---